VR-25/acc/README.md

 3. Test all: `acc -t /sdcard/acc-p.txt`.

-Note that some control files may trigger reboots or kernel panics.
+Note that some control files may trigger reboots or kernel panic.
 ACC automatically blacklists these, so that the user can continue testing (step 2) after each reboot.